smarttransit-ai/transit-gym/README.md

 ```
 Values within this output describe the situation within the network in terms of traffic by giving macroscopic values such as the mean vehicle speed, the mean density(#veh/km), the mean occupancy(%) of edge/lane.
 For lane-based dump, replace edgeData to laneData.

 *Note:* An attribute named *freq* describes the aggregation period the values the detector collects shall be summed up.
-For example *freq="3600"* can be added in the above defination to get a aggregation output values in one hour.
+For example *freq="3600"* can be added in the above defination to get an aggregation output values in one hour.

 ### Step 9.
 Configure and run simulation
 Set up the configuration file with output parameters: [newChatt_addBUS_wMEANoutput.sumocfg](https://github.com/hdemma/transit-simulator/blob/master/SUMO_simulation/newChatt_addBUS_wMEANoutput.sumocfg).